Help us improve

 })

-Use the same ### YYYY-MM-DD HH:mm heading from Step 1 as the link target.
-This creates bidirectional traceability: the devlog links to the task, and the task links back to the session.Read back each note created in Step 3 using vault_read.
+Substitute the actual project path and timestamp.
+Use the same ### YYYY-MM-DD HH:mm heading from Step 1 as the wikilink target.
+This produces a clickable heading-anchored backlink that Obsidian renders correctly.
+Bidirectional traceability: the devlog entry links to the task (Step 1), the task body links back to the specific session heading.Read back each note created in Step 3 using vault_read.
 Verify:

 Fix any issues with vault_edit.
 If a note is entirely placeholder text, delete it with vault_trash — an empty note is worse than no note.